Escuela Amaranta Gómez Regalado

 Escuela Amaranta Gómez Regalado or Amaranta School is a private school in Santiago, Chile for transgender students from 6 to 17 years old.
 It is named for Amaranta Gómez Regalado, a transgender Mexican politician, and is the first primarily transgender school in Latin America, possibly the world.

 First proposed in December 2017, the school was opened in April 2018 by Ximena Matura, the school coordinator, and Evelyn Silva, its head, who is the president of the Selenna Foundation, a trans rights organization.
-Housed in space in a community center donated by the community of Ñuñoa, as of May 2019 enrollment is 38, 22 or 23 trans-identifying and the remainder mostly friends and relatives.
+Housed in space in a community center donated by the community of Ñuñoa, as of May 2019 enrollment is 38, 22 or 23 are trans and the remainder mostly friends and relatives.
 The students report having been bullied, and most had previously dropped out of school.
 Chile bans the teaching or discussion of "gender ideology" in state-funded schools, but the country passed a gender identity law allowing those 14 or older to change the gender on their identity documents, with parental permission required for those under 18.